-We've found that Defender offers a good, basic level of protection, but Best Buy antivirus packages go further.
-If you don't to pay for antivirus software, see the best free anti-virus software available.
+We've found that Microsoft Windows 10 Security (formerly Windows Defender) offers a good, basic level of protection, but Best Buy antivirus packages go further.
+If you don't want to pay for antivirus software, see the best free antivirus software available.

 How often should my antivirus software update and scan?

 It’s vital to keep your computer’s antivirus protection up to date, otherwise newer threats may be able to slip past your defences.

 Most security software automatically checks for updates at least once a day, although it’s worth investigating whether your program is set up correctly.